cwinters87/oobs/README.md

     all other text: var(--font-light)

-    If needes, add a font-weight of 600 if needing bold.
+    If needed, add a font-weight of 600 if needing bold.

 10. **Use <componentName>.module.css file for the styling of component.**